arzamuhammad/CDE_Demo_2/README.md

 #### Section 2 - Creating and scheduling an Airflow Job via CDE

+NB: You cannot run Section 2 unless you have created the Jobs in Section 1.

 CDE uses Airflow for Job Orchestration.
 In order to create an Airflow job, go to the "Jobs" page and create one of type "Airflow".

 Name the job as you'd like and choose the "LC_airflow_config.py" file.
 Execute or optionally schedule the job.